gluster/glusterfs/doc/admin-guide/en-US/markdown/admin_UFO.md

     AUTH_tkde3ad38b087b49bbbac0494f7600a554'
     https://example.storage.com:443/v1/AUTH_test/images/cat -k

-The status code of 204 (No Content) indicates the object‟s metadata is displayed successfully.
+The status code of 204 (No Content) indicates the object's metadata is displayed successfully.
 If that object does not exist, the status code 404 (Not Found) is displayed.

 ### Updating Object Metadata

 You can issue POST command on an object name only to set or overwrite arbitrary key metadata.
-You cannot change the object‟s other headers such as Content-Type, ETag and others using POST operation.
+You cannot change the object's other headers such as Content-Type, ETag and others using POST operation.
 The POST command will delete all the existing metadata and replace it with the new arbitrary key metadata.